open-feature/flagd/docs/reference/custom-operations/fractional-operation.md

 This rule should typically consist of a seed concatenated with a session variable to use from the evaluation context.
 This value should typically be something that remains consistent for the duration of a users session (e.g. email or session ID).
 The seed is typically the flagKey so that experiments running across different flags are statistically independent, however, you can also specify another seed to either align or further decouple your allocations across different feature flags or use-cases.
-The other elements in the array are nested arrays with the first element representing a variant and the second being the percentage that this option is selected.
+The other elements in the array are nested arrays with the first element representing a variant and the second being the relative weight for this option.
-There is no limit to the number of elements but the configured percentages must add up to 100.
+There is no limit to the number of elements.

 ## Example